Who We Are

 Our Board of Directors

-Julia holds a Bachelor of Science (Ecology and Conservation) and works for Fisheries and Oceans Canada (DFO).
+Julia holds a Bachelor of Science (Ecology and Conservation).
 From botany to entomology, you can guarantee she has an ID guide for it, which makes her a great hiking companion!
 Julia has a passion for the preservation of wildlife and their natural habitat, including an interest in human dimensions and resource management.
 Julia represents Nature NL behind the scenes and at many local events, encouraging everyone to find their passion for nature.

 Beverly works as a research biologist with a focus on environmental genomics.
 An avid birder and lover of the outdoors, Beverly has found herself very much at home in the wild landscapes of Newfoundland!
 She is a keen conservationist and loves sharing her passion for the natural world with others.
 Beverly has been volunteering and leading events with Nature NL for many years, including our Birdwatching Backpacks program, and a number of our well-attended birding walks.
 She also coordinates our hands-on monthly touch table program, Nature Nook at the Rooms.

 MacGregor (“Mac”) has always had a love for the ocean and holds a Bachelor of Science in Marine Biology and a Master of Marine Studies in Marine Spatial Planning and Management.
-She now works in managing Aquatic Invasive Species in NL at Fisheries and Oceans Canada.
 Through the years Mac has fallen in love with the rugged beauty of this province and joined Nature NL in 2018 to learn more about the natural wonders the province has to offer and to help share her love of it.
 She is active in many of the education and outreach activities for Nature NL and manages the store.
 She can often be found outside hiking, biking, and running and when inside she enjoys knitting, reading, and baking.

 Laura KingPast President